AbhaySingh1026/Web-Api/FIRST WEBAPI/ReadME.txt

 IN THIS PROJECT EMPLOYEE AND WEATHER FORECAST ARE KNOWS AS MODEL

 AND VIEW IS NOT PRESENT IN THIS AS THIS IS API, IT WILL BE PRESENT IN WEB APP.

+Technically u can perform any operation(select,delete,update,insert) from any HTTP verb(put,patch,get etc) bt u should not do that, it's nt the r8 standard. u should always flw r8 standrd. plus if u nt using crrct http verb so may be u have 2 r8 more code for same operation which u can neglect when using r8 htttp verbs for r8 operation.(like if in httppost & httpput in both u r using to insert a record,so in httpput the code will be more bcoz their u have to check for obj to not be empty bt in post u don't have 2 tht).

+In URL u write string datatyp value also as int datatypevalue bt in body u write string datatyp value as stringDatatypValue i.e inside "".
+In URL u initializa value after methodName as ?id=2&name=Abhay....etc.

+For Route for eg. ("{id}/{name}") in URL only u have to pass like this after methodName - /2/Abhay